 DIY Cannabutter Recipe

-A good cannabutter recipe will set you up for success in all your marijuana cooking and baking endeavors.
+A good cannabutter recipe, just like a good canna-oil recipe, will set you up for success in all your marijuana cooking and baking endeavors.
 Before getting started, you’ll need to gather your tools and ingredients.

 - Baking sheet

 - 1 cup of your favorite butter